Mohammedvaraliya/BSC-Computer-Science-Coursework/BSC CS/SY/SEM-4/Android Application Development/practical 02/README.md

-## Login Page
+## User Details Page
 <br>

-### Login Page App
+### My Android Application

-This is a simple Android application that demonstrates how to create a login page using Android Studio and Kotlin.
-Users can enter their Username and password to log in to the application.
+This is an Android application that allows users to provide their first name, last name, gender, age, and hobbies.
+The application was built using Android Studio and programmed in Kotlin.

 ### Features

-* Login screen with username and password fields
-* Basic input validation to ensure email and password are not empty
+The application has the following features:

+* Input fields for first name and last name
+* Checkbox to confirm if the user is 18 or older
-* Navigation to the home screen after successful login
+* Radio buttons to select the user's gender
+* A view group to select one or more hobbies(select one)

 ### Installation